nroy20/Fetch-Take-Home/README.md

 To ensure everything works as expected, you can run unit tests or end-to-end tests.
 This can be done inside the Docker container (if you have a test suite configured).
 You can add testing instructions once the testing framework is set up.

+## Next Steps To Consider

+- Implement form validation and error handling
+- Persist data in a database
+- Implement authentication and authorization
+- Add logging and monitoring
+- Optimize performance with lazy loading & code splitting
+- Enhance UI/UX and styling
+- Write unit and integration tests
+- Deploy to a cloud provider

 ## License

 This project is licensed under the MIT License.